Germany, France and Britain blame Iran for Saudi oil attack | DW | 23.09.2019

 Read more: Saudi oil strike: Iran pursuing 'strategy of escalation'

-But three European powers — all signatories to the 2015 nuclear deal the United States withdrew from — stressed that diplomacy was the answer to avoid a potential conflict in the Middle East.
+But the three European powers — all signatories to the 2015 nuclear deal from which the United States withdrew — stressed that diplomacy was the answer to avoid a potential conflict in the Middle East.

 "The time has come for Iran to accept a long term negotiation framework for its nuclear program, as well as regional security issues, which include its missile programs," the statement read.

-"We call on Iran to commit to such a dialogue and to avoid any new provocation and escalation," they said.
+"We call on Iran to commit to such a dialogue and to avoid any new provocation and escalation," it continued.
 "The attacks also highlight the need for a de-escalation in the region, for sustained diplomatic efforts and engagement with all sides."

 The joint statement at the UN General Assembly is likely to pile pressure on Iran after the United States and Saudi Arabia already blamed Tehran for being behind the September 14 attack that temporarily knocked out half of the kingdom's oil output.